Deep-Energy: Unsupervised Training of Deep Neural Networks

-With the emergence of deep learning and fully annotated datasets such as Pascal VOC 2012 \cite{pascal} and Imagenet \cite{imagenet}, the focus has shifted to fully automatic semantic segmentation \cite{supervised_segmentation}.
-A recent attempt to alleviate the burden of per-pixel image annotation has been proposed in \cite{whats_the_point}.
-They suggest weak supervision in the form of user-provided points for the task of semantic segmentation.
-Their approach however does not originate from an energy minimization perspective and the weak supervision is only applied during training.
-At test time, regular semantic segmentation is performed.
+With the emergence of deep learning and fully annotated datasets, such as Pascal VOC 2012 \cite{pascal} and Imagenet \cite{imagenet}, the focus has shifted to automatic semantic segmentation \cite{supervised_segmentation}.
+Recent attempts to alleviate the burden of pixel-wise annotation have incorporated ``weak-supervision'' in the form of image-level labels \cite{weakly_darrell,seed_expand,stc}, bounding-boxes \cite{weaklysup,boxsup}, scribbles \cite{scribblesup} and points \cite{whats_the_point}.